Jay Shah to head Finance and Commercial Affairs Committee of ICC | Sports-Games

 - United Arab Emirates

-BCCI Secretary Jay Shah will add another feather to his cap as he is slated to head the influential Finance and Commercial Affairs committee of the International Cricket Council (ICC).
-The international cricket governing body's Finance & Commercial Affairs committee decides budget allocations for ICC events and looks after the distribution of money to member countries from the overall revenue pool.
+BCCI Secretary Jay Shah has added another feather to his cap as he has been elected the Chair of the Finance and Commercial Affairs committee of the International Cricket Council (ICC).
+The international cricket governing body's Finance and Commercial Affairs committee takes major policy decisions of ICC and is the second most powerful unit of global body after their board.

+Close on the heels of his unanimous election as the President of the Asian Cricket Council (ACC) on March 19, 2022, and induction on April 11 this year into the ICC Cricket Committee, Jay Shah was on Saturday elected unopposed to the ICC Finance and Commercial Affairs Committee at an ICC Board meeting, sources said.
+Jay Shah has been appointed to Head the ICC Finance and Commercial Affairs (ICC F&CA) Committee as the Member Board Representative.

+The ICC Cricket Committee is a sub-committee of the ICC's chief executives committee (CEC).
+The ICC F&CA committee not only decides on ICC's annual budget, but is also the committee that determines the revenue sharing model, sponsorship and various rights deals for a particular cycle making it not only one of the most coveted sub-committee's in the ICC's chief executive committees but also amongst the most critical committees. sources said.

 More than a week prior to this weekend's ICC Board meetings in Melbourne, the BCCI team, led by Jay Shah and IPL chairman Arun Dhumal, arrived in Australia.
-As the BCCI representative (BCCI president from 2019 to October) on the ICC Board, Shah took the seat of former India captain Sourav Ganguly.
-Dhumal will be a member of the chief executives' committee.
-More significantly, Shah will also be a member of the F&CA and is prepared to succeed Ross McCollum, the former chair of Cricket Ireland, who will be retiring soon, as chair of the committee at its next meeting in March 2023 as quoted by ESPNcricinfo.
+Dhumal will be a member of the chief executives' committee, as per ESPNcricinfo.

 The ICC board unanimously re-elected Greg Barclay as the Independent Chair of the International Cricket Council (ICC) for a second two-year term as announced by the International cricket governing body on Saturday.
 Barclay was unopposed following the withdrawal of Tavengwa Mukuhlani from the process, and the Board reaffirmed its full support of him to continue as Chair for a further two years.